-Emergency Relief funding is available in SFY 2018 with a total of \$5,000,000 available in the form of principal forgiveness and a limited amount of funding available at an interest rate of zero percent.
-The additional savings offered through Emergency Relief funding are designed to provide further assistance to an entity recovering from a recent natural or manmade disaster, as defined in 31 Texas Administrative Code (TAC) §375.1(24).
-The proposed project must be in accordance with all agency program requirements including 31 TAC §375.1(24) and 31 TAC §375.31(f) and the posted CWSRF Intended Use Plan, including meeting at least one condition within each of the following two sets of criteria:
+Emergency Relief funding is available in SFY 2020 with a total of \$5,000,000 available in the form of principal forgiveness and a limited amount of funding available at an interest rate of zero percent.
+The additional savings offered through Emergency Relief funding are designed to provide further assistance to an entity recovering from a recent natural or man-made disaster, as defined in 31 TAC §375.

+The proposed project must be in accordance with all agency program requirements including 31 TAC §375 and the posted CWSRF Intended Use Plan, including meeting at least one condition within each of the following two sets of criteria:

 - 1. An emergency situation exists: - a.
 The Governor has issued a disaster declaration in that location; - b.
 The President has declared a disaster or emergency exists in that location; or - c.
 The facility has experienced sudden total or partial catastrophic failure due to a well-documented disaster event. - 2.
-An imminent threat to health and safety exists: - a.
+An imminent threat to health and safety exists:

+- a.
 There is an existing situation or condition directly resulting from a previous disaster (associated with Item 1 above) that involves partial or total failure of eligible man-made infrastructure that threatens public health or safety; or - b.
 A situation exists where, as a result of a previous disaster event (associated with Item 1 above), there is significant, new damage to eligible infrastructure that, if left uncorrected, may contribute to the complete or partial failure of a publicly owned treatment works or other eligible man-made infrastructure thereby resulting in a threat to public health or safety.